UMD: A Globally Connected University

 You will choose to receive credit for one of the following:

 - JOUR435: Global Change, Global Cooperation, Global News

 - JOUR735: Global Change, Global Cooperation, Global News

 - GVPT399J: Seminar in Government and Politics: Global Change, Global Cooperation, Global News, or

 The courses your complete during this program will count as resident credit.
 In addition, JOUR434 and JOUR435 have been approved for the Diversity-Understanding Plural Societies and Scholarship in Practice requirements of the General Education program.

-All meals for the three weeks of the program are included in the program fee.
-Students will be given buffet-style breakfast, lunch and dinner every day, as well as coffee and tea breaks, served at the hotel.
+All meals for the program are included in the program fee.
+Students will be given 3 buffet-style meals and 2 coffee/tea breaks each day, served at the hotel.